How to Sell a House By Owner in Tennessee

 Why sell a house by owner in Tennessee?

-To get a firsthand perspective on selling homes in Tennessee, we spoke with top real estate agent Rebecca Carter in Knoxville, who sells homes 47% faster than the average agent in her market.
+To get a firsthand perspective on selling homes in Tennessee, we spoke with top real estate agent Rebecca Carter in Knoxville, who has 10 years of experience in the property market.

-Carter says Tennessee FSBO sellers she encounters “think because the market has been so hot they can sell the house by themselves and they don’t need an agent.”
+Carter says Tennessee FSBO sellers she encounters “think that because the market has been so [active], they can sell the house by themselves, and they don’t need an agent.”
 Ultimately, they are looking to save on the commission they’d have to pay a listing agent.

 As you can see, FSBO is a mixed bag.
 So, before we share our selling tips, let’s lay out some pros and cons to help you decide if this is the route for you.